ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned checking whether a node exists in a tree.
 - Learned computing the height of a binary tree.
 - Learned why unbalanced trees degrade to linear time.
+- Learned red-black trees and their balancing rules.